 There is no point banking on ‘having kindness’ (in the culture, for example) as a pre-requisite to be kind.
 This is a distortion of our thinking that for some reason has become universal.
 You have to ‘have kindness’ to be kind, honesty to be honest and caring to be care, the conventional wisdom say.
 But this is a post-hoc order of things.

 Kindness is what happens after lots of kind acts.
 The kindness library in your mind does not have any particular ‘kindness essence’ but is full of memories of kind acts that you’ve done, seen, received or imagined.

 Acts that are kind create kindness.
 The behaviours are the parents, the values their children.
 We’ve got the genealogy upside down.

 And what about culture?
-Culture of (kindness, other values) is all those behaviours multiplied thousand times; it’s behaviours at a scale and stable.
+Culture of (kindness, other values) is all those behaviours multiplied thousands of times; it’s behaviours at a scale and stable.
 That is why the Viral Change™ Mobilizing Platform starts with the fuel of what we call ‘non negotiable behaviours’, which in some cases (if this is the objective of using the platform) are the translations of a value system that has remained conceptual.

 Conceptual discussions are not a waste of time.
 It’s perfectly legitimate to discuss kindness, to aim at kindness and to declare kindness as a value.
 But if you want to start an epidemic of kindness (another name for culture change) you don’t work on concepts, but on behaviours.
-Intelectual and philosophical conversation is one thing, changing the world another.
+Intellectual and philosophical conversation is one thing, changing the world another.